Message A/B tests

 Create a message A/B test

 First, select the Create dropdown menu (), then A/B Test.
-Or you can start from your list of all A/B tests by going to Experiments, then Message A/B Tests, and then selecting Create A/B Test.
+Or you can start from your list of all message experiments by going to Experiments, then Message Experiments, selecting Add experiment, and then A/B Test.

 Next, select the test name and change it to something descriptive, then select the check mark to save it.